ictnmd/kudadam.com/src/routes/blog/_blog/lazy-loading-stylesheets-and-scripts/index.md

 	</div>
 	<script type="text/javascript">
 		window.onload = function () {
-			let css_paths = ["design.css", "style.css", "styling.css"]; //The paths to the css files we want to lazy load. let css_path = "design.css"; //If we want to lazy load only one stylesheet, this will be the code lazy_load_css(css_paths); //Initialize the function with the paths.
+			let css_paths = ['design.css', 'style.css', 'styling.css']; //The paths to the css files we want to lazy load. let css_path = 'design.css'; //If we want to lazy load only one stylesheet, this will be the code lazy_load_css(css_paths); //Initialize the function with the paths.
 			/*
         If we want to lazy load only one style-sheet, this is how we would do